-1. Time to contact or hire
+1. Time to Hire

-2. Cost per hire
+2. Cost Per Hire

 Understanding channel effectiveness can be done by measuring the number of successful conversions by channel.
 You can also break down channels by job type or geographical region.
 Don’t assume that the same channels or sources are equally effective across jobs or locations.
 Maybe your OTR job leads come in mostly through referrals, while company drivers come in through Facebook.

-5. Job satisfaction
+5. Job Satisfaction

-Measuring driver satisfaction is one of the secrets to maximizing retention and combating the driver shortage.
+Measuring driver satisfaction is one of the secrets to measuring recruiting success and maximizing driver retention.
 Drivers and fleets are both looking for a strong match.
-If drivers aren’t happy with their carrier, it’s only a matter of time before they’ll start looking for a job elsewhere that appeals to them more.
-Given the driver shortage, your fleets can’t afford to lose a driver after already spending resources on hiring and onboarding.
+If drivers aren’t happy with their carrier, it’s only a matter of time before they start looking elsewhere.
+Given the current state of the trucking industry, your fleet can’t afford to lose a driver after already spending resources on hiring and onboarding.

 After drivers have given feedback, it’s the carrier’s responsibility to address their concerns, or risk losing them to rival carriers.

 A low job satisfaction rating by the driver indicates one of two things.
 Either, the driver was a poor fit for the position, or job expectations were not clearly communicated.
 Either way, this provides more information to truck driver recruiters, who can then use this information to improve the quality of hires and improve recruitment practices.

 Finding the perfect fit is the most important thing when it comes to truck driver recruiting.
 That’s why fleet managers and driver recruiters all across the country are choosing to partner with Drive My Way.

 Our patented and proprietary technology matches more than 10,000 CDL drivers a month with the perfect carrier based on their professional qualifications and personal lifestyle preferences.